ocp-power-automation/ocs-upi-kvm/README.md

 inside the VM, and possibly a second time to recover ceph services.
 You may have to wait 10 minutes after this script completes to identify the extra disk with the command 'oc get pv'.

+**Notes**:

+- If you **Ctrl-C** while **create-ocp.sh** is running on **powervs**, then you will need to manually remove cluster resources using the IBM Cloud GUI.
+These resources are orphaned and will not be automatically removed when the next cluster is created from the same **$WORKSPACE** directory.

+- The add disk capability is not integrated into OCS-CI tests

 ## Workflow Sample Scripts